-Last Updated on June 11, 2021 by Oddmund Groette
+Last Updated on August 26, 2021 by Oddmund Groette

 Problem is, it is not much you can do about it.
 Or is it?
 By writing this blog I’ve been contacted by several people.
 Yesterday one sent me his own data on SPY which he has downloaded from Interactive Brokers (IB) himself.
-I’ll do some testing on this dataset to see the differences between that and EOD data from Yahoo!Finance.
+I’ll do some testing on this dataset to see the differences between that and EOD data from Yahoo!finance.
 No doubt the dataset downloaded from IB is better than what you get from many providers.

-First, I’ll show you two errors in SPY which I still can remember (In Yahoo!Finance):
+First, I’ll show you two errors in SPY which I still can remember (in Yahoo!Finance):

 Here is the second example: